blog posts

 7. Activity in Dashboard

 This block shows recently published posts and the latest comments on your blog.
-It also gives you the quick links to go to different comments sections so that you can approve, reply, edit, spam, or trash comments, all at the bottom of the widget.
+It also gives you quick links to go to different comment sections so that you can approve, reply, edit, spam, or trash comments, all at the bottom of the widget.

 8. At A Glance Dashboard

-The “At A Glance” section gives an overview of the total number of published blog posts, pages, and comments on your site.
-When you click on the individual links, you’ll be taken to that specific screen.
+The “At A Glance” section summarizes your site’s published blog posts, pages, and comments.
+You’ll be taken to that specific screen when clicking the individual links.
 “At A Glance” also shows the current version that you are running of WordPress, as well as the active theme selected for your site.

 9. Toolbar